 Italian cuisine is known by its focus on simple ingredients, adhering to a combination of simplicity and quality of ingredients used in preparation.
 While not technical in preparation, the textures and flavors of Italian cuisine make it popular in pizzerias, high-end restaurants and kitchen tables all over the world.
 While Italian food generally brings images of pizza and pasta to mind, certain regions in Italy offer dishes not typical to Italian cuisine.
 Florentine steak is Florence’s native dish and a lesser-known, but unique Italian dish.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Make your visit to Florence a flavorful one with our Florence evening food tour.
 Savor the many flavors of Florentine cooking including truffles, cured meats, pasta and of course, Florentine steak.
 Top off the savory flavor profiles of your Florentine dinner with some cold and creamy gelato.
 You’ll wash all of this down with some authentic wines from Tuscany.
 With this food tour and our many other Florence tours, you’ll experience the magic of Tuscany’s capital city with The Roman Guy!

 The History of Florentine Steak